 If you need a biopsy, try not to panic or worry.
 In the U.S., most biopsy results don’t show cancer .
 Still, a biopsy is needed to know whether or not something is cancer.

-Can benign breast conditions increase the risk of breast cancer?
+Are benign breast conditions linked to an increased risk of breast cancer?

 Benign breast conditions are not breast cancer.
-However, some types (especially those with abnormal-looking cells, such as hyperplasia) increase the risk of breast cancer.
+However, some types (especially those with abnormal-looking cells, such as hyperplasia) are linked to an increased risk of breast cancer.

 Learn more about hyperplasia and breast cancer risk.

 What increases the risk of benign breast conditions?

 A few factors are linked to an increased risk of benign breast conditions, including [21-23]: